bertreb/pimatic-home-connect/README.md

 5. create a HomeconnectManager device
 6. start discovery and add discovered devices

-The devices CoffeeMaker, Washer, DishWasher, Oven, Dryer and FridgeFreezer are implemented.
+The devices CoffeeMaker, Washer, DishWasher, Oven, Dryer, FridgeFreezer, Hood and CleaningRobot are implemented.
 In simulator mode the approval of the Home-Connect access rights is handled by the plugin.
 No popup screen!
 In Live mode the approval is done via the gui.
 In the HomeconnectManager device the link in the label is used for the authentication uri.

 Devices must be added via the device discovery.